Skip to main content

 Kotlin

-Note that the Kotlin compiler currently emits only warnings by default for problems found using JSpecify nullness.
-To change those to errors, pass the -Xjspecify-annotations=strict and -Xtype-enhancement-improvements-strict-mode flags.
-The Kotlin team plans to emit errors by default in Kotlin 2.1.0.
+As of version 2.1.0, the Kotlin compiler emits errors by default for problems found using JSpecify nullness.
+To change those to warnings, pass the -Xnullability-annotations=@org.jspecify.annotations:warn flag.

 Annotation processors